Top FinTech Companies in the UK to Know About in 2023

 With the UK growth comes the opportunity to explore new features and services that can give customers more value.

 One area that has seen significant attention in recent years is open banking.
 According to research by Accenture, 69% of UK consumers are interested in using open banking to access new financial products and services.
-This presents an opportunity for fintech companies to develop new features that leverage open banking to provide customers with personalised and data-driven financial advice and new investment and savings products.
+This presents an opportunity for fintech companies to develop new features that leverage open banking to provide customers with personalized and data-driven financial advice and new investment and savings products.

 Another area ripe for innovation is using artificial intelligence and machine learning in fintech.
 A study by PwC found that 72% of financial services professionals believe that AI will be the most significant technology to shape the industry in the next five years.
-Fintech companies can leverage AI and ML to provide more accurate and personalised risk assessments, fraud detection, and even robo-advisory services that use customer data to recommend investment strategies.
+Fintech companies can leverage AI and ML to provide more accurate and personalized risk assessments, fraud detection, and even robo-advisory services that use customer data to recommend investment strategies.

 In the payments space, there is potential for new features that provide greater security for consumers.
 For example, biometric authentication technologies such as fingerprint and facial recognition can make payments more secure and faster.